efesorjm/creative-brief/README.md

 It comes out of fifteen years leading brand and creative teams, and a simple belief: the work that survives the age of infinite AI output is the judgment about what is worth making.
 The model does the volume.
 A human holds the gate.
 This is the gate, written down.

-More on the thinking behind it: [portfolio-link]
+More on the thinking behind it: [josemsanchez.com]

 ---